• Skip to primary navigation

 • Instead of dried beans, you can use 3-4 cans (depending on your appetite) cannellini beans, rinsed and drained.

 • You can boil the beans one day before and keep them in the fridge.
-If you boil some extra, you can use them in this salad during the week.
+If you boil some extra, you can use them in this white bean salad recipe during the week.

 • Serve this dish with a refreshing creamy cucumber salad and as for dessert you can try these super easy lemon possets.